Back up and restore data

 gcloud

-gcloud alpha firestore backups schedules describe \
+gcloud firestore backups schedules describe \

 --database='DATABASE_ID' \